misbahsy/chat-your-data-self-hosted/README.md

 # Chat-Your-Data

 Create a ChatGPT like experience over your custom docs using [LangChain](https://github.com/hwchase17/langchain).

-See [this blog post](https://blog.langchain.dev/tutorial-chatgpt-over-your-data/) for a more detailed explanation.
+This repo can help you use models hosted on HuggingFace for embedding and for text generation.

+The explanation of [this blog post](https://blog.langchain.dev/tutorial-chatgpt-over-your-data/) can help you understand the reason for differnt files and the steps involved.
+We will primarily replace OpenAI API with huggingface based models.

+## Environment Variable
+Please set huggingface token as `huggingfacehub_api_token=[your-token]`.
+Token can be generated in the HuggingFace account settings.

 ## Ingest data